ant

 Oddjob creates it's own Ant project to use internally this project can be shared between different AntJob jobs using the 'project' attribute.
 This allows taskdefs and properties to be defined in one place and shared in many jobs.

-Oddjob component properties can be referenced inside an Ant tasks using the ${id.property} notation.
+Oddjob component properties can be referenced inside Ant tasks using the ${id.property} notation.
 Ant will look up the Oddjob property before it looks up properties defined with the <property> tag.
 The oddjob derived properties of an Ant task aren't constant.
 Oddjob variables can change unlike Ant properties.

 Note: Ant looks up properties beginning with 'ant.' - Therefore no component can have an id of 'ant' as the lookup will fail to retrieve the properties from that component (unless of course the 'ant' component implements all the properties that Ant requires!).